 “There are many women inside!
 Over 150!
 It’s very crowded – do you want to go in?”
 The man at the cashier has a slightly alarmed air about him.
 “Yes,” we nod, a little puzzled, “and could we have a bar of soap, please?”
+Sure we want to visit the old hamam in Aleppo!
 After all, today is women’s day in the 500 year-old Yalbougha An-Nasri Hamam, and weekend, too.

 When we enter the domed, cruciform atrium the air is filled with steam, children’s laughter, music, and the sweet apple-scented smoke of nargilehs (water pipes).
 Women of every age in morning gowns or underskirts lounge about in plastic chairs and on benches and thick cushions on long platforms along the walls, chatting, sipping tea and smoking.